How to Recover Database from Suspect Mode in SQL Server? – Secure Guide

 ALTER DATABASE database_name SET MULTI_USER

 Now, refresh the database server and verify the connectivity of the database.
+SQL database suspect mode might be solved after this.
+However, there is no surety in the manual method.

 Automated Solution to Recover Database from Suspect Mode in SQL Server